 How to Swallow Cum — If That’s Your Thing

-Some may be curious about what it’s like to swallow cum but are unsure how to go about it.
-Others may have tried, but been thwarted by a strong physical reaction to its taste or texture.
-If you’d like to try swallowing your partner’s cum but aren’t quite sure where to start, read on for some tips.
+Some people may be curious about what it’s like to swallow cum but don’t know how to do it.
+Others may have tried, but couldn’t follow through due to a strong physical reaction to the taste or texture.
+If you’d like to try swallowing your partner’s cum but aren’t sure where to start, read on for some tips.

 1. Communication is key

-Being on the same page and communicating with your partner is key in and out of the bedroom, but especially when it comes to experimenting with new sexual activities.
+Good communication is important in and out of the bedroom, especially when it comes to experimenting with new sexual activities.

-Sex therapist Dr. Janet Brito tells O.school that it’s helpful to start with a “kitchen conversation.”
-“It’s best not to start to have this convo while in the moment engage in open communication with your partner to explore preferences.”
-Let your partner know you are interested in trying to swallow their cum and gauge their interest.
-Although people with penises are often depicted as always wanting to have their cum swallowed, that isn’t always the case.
-Particularly if your partner experiences gender dysphoria, anxiety, or a medical condition that affects ejaculation, a thorough boundary-setting conversation with enthusiastic consent is a must.
+It can be helpful to start the conversation during a non-sexual moment, when you and your partner are both feeling relaxed and ready to talk.
+(1).
+Let your partner know that you’re interested in trying to swallow their cum and see how they respond.
+Although people with penises are often depicted as wanting to have their cum swallowed, that isn’t always the case: Particularly if your partner experiences gender dysphoria, anxiety, or a medical condition that affects ejaculation, a thorough boundary-setting conversation is important.

 2. Safety first

-While swallowing cum is less risky than unprotected vaginal or anal intercourse, STIs can be transmitted through oral sex.
-If you want to swallow your partner’s cum, make sure they have been recently tested for STIs.
-Note that oral sex carries the risk of transmission even if you don’t swallow your partner’s cum; all sexually active people should make regular STI testing a part of their healthcare.
+While swallowing cum is less risky than unprotected vaginal or anal intercourse, STIs can be transmitted through oral sex (2).
+If you want to swallow your partner’s cum, make sure that they have been recently tested for and are negative for STIs.
+Oral sex carries the risk of STI transmission even if you don’t swallow your partner’s cum; all sexually active people should make regular STI testing a part of their healthcare.

 3. Set the mood

-The first few times you try to swallow cum, make sure the setting is relaxed and unhurried, with no distractions or time pressure.
-Be sure you’ll be able to go slowly, pause if necessary, and feel relaxed and comfortable.
-Playing favorite music, lighting candles, scenting the room with essential oils, or exchanging massage with a partner are all great ways to promote relaxation and comfort.
+When you’re ready to experiment with swallowing cum, make sure the setting is relaxed and unhurried, with no distractions or time pressure.
+Be sure you’ll be able to go slowly, pause if necessary, and feel physically and emotionally comfortable.
+Playing favorite music, lighting candles, scenting the room with essential oils, or exchanging massages with a partner are all great ways to promote relaxation and comfort (3).

 4. Use visualization

 Athletes often visualize themselves making plays in order to train their brains for the actual event.
-Visualization has been shown to increase performance in other settings, too: By giving your brain a chance to do a “dry-run,” so to speak, you can actually practice doing something mentally.
+Visualization has been shown to increase performance: By giving your brain a chance to do a “dry-run,” so to speak, you can actually practice doing something mentally (4).

-Picture yourself swallowing your partner’s cum; imagine its texture, its flavor, and the way it fills your mouth.
-Finally, imagine yourself swallowing.
-You can try actually swallowing while you visualize — just imagine that, instead of warm tea or a smoothie, it’s your partner’s semen sliding smoothly down your throat.
+In order to prepare for swallowing your partner’s cum, you can picture yourself doing it: Imagine its texture, its flavor, the way it fills your mouth, and the way it feels to swallow.
+You can even try swallowing another liquid (water, warm tea, or a smoothie) while you visualize.
 It can be particularly helpful to use visualization when you’re already turned on: Imagining swallowing cum while masturbating, watching porn, or otherwise sexually aroused can help your brain to associate swallowing cum with sexual pleasure.

 5. Recognize that every person’s cum is unique